Complete applications, including letters of recommendation, must be received by Monday, February 19.

 The instructional program will involve lectures, group problem sets, and student-led research projects.
 There will also be outside speakers with relevant expertise from academia, industry, and government.
 Topics covered will include text as data, website scraping, digital field experiments, non-probability sampling, mass collaboration, and ethics.
 There will be ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.
 Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.

-Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of receiving their Ph.D.
+Eligibility: Participation is restricted to Ph.D. students, postdoctoral researchers, and untenured faculty within 7 years of receiving their Ph.D.
+However, there are no restrictions based on citizenship, country of study, or country of employment.
 Most participant costs during the workshop, including housing and most meals, will be covered, and most travel expenses will be reimbursed up to a set cap.
 We expect that about 30-35 participants will be invited.
 Participants with less experience with social science research will be expected to complete additional readings in advance of the Institute, and participants with less experience coding will be expected to complete a set of online learning modules on the R programming language.
 Students doing this preparatory work will be supported by a teaching assistant who will hold online office hours during the two months before the Institute.
 Accepted applicants must agree to attend all sessions of the two-week program.

-For more information, please visit the summer institute’s website.
-To apply, interested applicants must send (i) a curriculum vitae, (ii) a statement (maximum three pages) describing your interest and any current research in computational social science (especially as it relates to RSF research programs in Social Inequality, Behavioral Economics, Future of Work, and Race, Ethnicity, and Immigration), (iii) one writing sample (no more than 35 pages), (iv) for graduate students, an unofficial course transcript, and (v) for graduate students and postdoctoral researchers, two letters of recommendation from faculty advisors.
-Letters of recommendation should be as informative as possible about your standing in your program, general ability, research potential, and (if applicable) special interest in computational social science.
+The google form asks for some basic information about the application and his/her academic background.
+To be considered, all applicants must submit the following documents via the link above (i) a curriculum vitae, (ii) a statement (maximum three pages) describing both any current research and interest in computational social science (especially as it relates to RSF research programs in Social Inequality, Behavioral Economics, Future of Work, and Race, Ethnicity, and Immigration), (iii) one writing sample (no more than 35 pages).
+Applicants who are graduate students or postdoctoral researchers must submit two letters of recommendation from faculty advisors.
+Letters of recommendation should be as informative as possible about the applicant's standing in their program, general ability, research potential, and (if applicable) special interest in computational social science.
 All applications must include an e-mail and an alternative means of contact (e.g., phone number).
-Send your CV, statement, and writing sample (all collapsed into a single pdf file) to firstname.lastname@example.org.
-Ask your recommenders to send their letters to the same email address, with the following subject line: RSF recommendation letter for APPLICANT NAME.

-We anticipate a large pool of highly qualified applicants and plan to make final decisions quickly, so applications and letters must be received by the deadline – no extensions will be granted.
+We anticipate a large pool of highly qualified applicants and to make final decisions quickly, so applications and letters must be received by the deadline.
 Complete applications, including letters of recommendation, must be received by Monday, February 19.
-The organizers will notify applicants solely through e-mail, by Wednesday, March 14 and will ask participants to confirm their participation very soon thereafter.
-Inquiries can be sent to email@example.com.
+We will notify applicants solely through e-mail, by Wednesday, March 14 and will ask participants to confirm their participation very soon thereafter.